Navigate to

 Electric batteries

 Devices that produce electricity from stored electrochemical energy and tolerate multiple charge and discharge cycles.
 Electric batteries utilise various materials and chemistries (e.g. lithium-ion (Li-ion), nickel metal hydride battery (Ni-MH)) and form factors (e.g. flow batteries for stationary grid storage, polymer electrolytes for vehicles and personal devices).
-Applications for electric batteries include electrified road and air transport, smartphones and personal electronic devices, medical devices and grid energy storage.
+Applications for electric batteries include electrified road and air transport, smartphones and personal electronic devices, medical devices and energy grid power storage.

 Hydrogen and ammonia for power